 The study included patients suffering from PD for a median duration of nine years and in the Hoehn and Yahr Phase III or less.
 Patients received a steady dosage of concomitant levodopa for at least four weeks prior to screening.

-A total of 109 patients were randomised in a 1:1 ratio to receive either 10mg KYNMOBI or placebo.
+A total of 109 patients were randomised in a 1:1 ratio to receive either 10mg of KYNMOBI or placebo.
 The study included a titration phase and a maintenance phase of 12 weeks.

-The study’s primary endpoint was the mean shift from pre-dose to 30 minutes post-dose in Movement Disorder Society-Unified Parkinson’s Disease Rating Scale, Part III (MDS-UPDRS III) during the maintenance phase.
+The study’s primary endpoint was the mean shift from pre-dose to 30 minutes post-dose in Movement Disorder Society-Unified Parkinson’s Disease Rating Scale, Part III (MDS-UPDRS III) score during the maintenance phase.